srivastava-ami/arispace/README.md

-# arispace
-Ari(Brave) Space for creativity and innovation that starts with engineering to make the world a better place.
+# AriSpace for the new and better world.